isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-05-08-post-Oral Answer by Minister for Law K Shanmugam to PQ on Indivisible Security.md

 {:start="7"}

 7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Russia has invoked Indivisible Security as among the reasons for the invasion of Ukraine.
 And as I have said, Indivisible Security cannot give grounds for the Russian invasion.

 {:start="8"}

-8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Indivisible Security is not of the same status as self-determination, sovereignty, or territorial integrity and the non-recourse to the use of force.
+8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Indivisible Security is not of the same status as self-determination, sovereignty, or territorial integrity and the non-recourse to use of force.

 {:start="9"}

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Indivisible Security is, I think, best characterised as a concept that is invoked in international relations.

 {:start="10"}